 Uline Shipping Supplies is a true starter vendor.
 Find them online at https://www.uline.com/.
-They offer shipping, packing, and industrial supplies, and they report to D&B.
+They offer shipping, packing, and industrial supplies, and they report to D&B and Experian.

-You have to have a DUNS number.
+You have to have a D-U-N-S number.
 They will ask for 2 references and a bank reference.
 The first few orders may need to be paid in advance to first get approval for Net 30 terms.
-Also, you may have to buy some items you do not need.

 Grainger Industrial Supply is likewise a true starter vendor.
 Find them online at https://www.grainger.com/.
 They sell safety equipment, plumbing supplies, and more, and they report to D&B.

-You will need a business license, EIN, and a DUNS number.
-For less than $1000 credit limit they will approve virtually anybody with a business license.
+You will need a business license, EIN, and a D-U-N-S number.

 Non-Reporting Trade Accounts can also be helpful.
 While you do want trade accounts to report to at least one of the CRAs, a trade account which does not report can nonetheless be of some value.
 You can always ask non-reporting accounts for trade references.